Private Investigator License Requirements by State

 If a PI refuses to provide license information or becomes evasive, consider it a red flag and look elsewhere.
 Legitimate professionals are transparent about their credentials.

-Need help finding a licensed PI?
-Contact us - all our investigators are fully licensed and insured.
+Need help understanding what to verify Email us with your general state and a brief, non-sensitive summary.
 Learn about what a PI costs or read about what a PI can legally do.

 PI Licensing FAQ